5 KPIs every social impact professional should be tracking

 Every business department requires KPIs, including CSR teams.
 However, measuring the effectiveness of a corporate social impact strategy is notoriously difficult.

 There are several important KPIs that can help social impact leaders understand programming success.
-Here, we outline six social impact metric examples.
+Here, we outline five social impact metric examples.

 1. Employee participation/volunteer hours